 And while microwaves are a great way to defrost frozen food, you can save even more energy by defrosting food in the fridge.
 It'll take a bit longer and require some forward planning, but if you're not in a rush it's an easy change to make.

 Many kitchens now have a dedicated space for a microwave, so you'll need to measure that gap and look for something that fits while still allowing space for air circulation.

 If you don't have a spot carved out, the microwave is going to take up your precious bench space, so think about how much you're willing to sacrifice.

-- Your microwave will need about 10cm space around the sides for ventilation, and 20cm at the top, where the vents are usually located.
+Most microwaves are around 50cm wide, 30cm high and 40cm deep.
+They'll need about 10cm space around the sides for ventilation, and 20cm at the top where the vents are usually located.